Huntingdonshire

 5. Keep hydrated - As well as beer and cider, please drink plenty of water or soft drinks.

 6. Bring your friends - Even if they don’t normally drink real ale or cider, we think that most people will enjoy the atmosphere and find something new that they really love.
-And there is gin and wine available if beer and cider really isn't their thing.
+And there are spirits and wine available at the Comrades Club if beer and cider really isn't their thing.

 Getting There